 - Wild camping

-We'll look at physical devices and tricks a little later, but let's assess the ‘odds' at each location.
-I should point out that we've been touring Europe in our motorhome for over 2 years and have never been the victim of theft.
+We’ll look at physical devices and tricks a little later, but let’s assess the ‘odds’ at each location.
+I should point out that we’ve been touring Europe in our motorhome for several years and have never been the victim of theft (touch wood).
 I know that might just be luck, but we do our best to assess the odds and act accordingly.

 Motorhome security – prevent RV and camper theft while travelling